Yoo Seon-ho: 2018–present: Solo debut and activities

 Yoo joined the cast of variety show Photo People 2 with filming taking place in Japan in March 2018.

-After finishes his fan meeting tour with Osaka, Hong Kong, Taiwan, Bangkok and Tokyo on December 23, 2017, he will held an encore fanmeeting at Olympic Hall, Olympic Park in Seoul on April 14 with 2500 seats and were sold out in 1 minute.
+After finishing his fan meeting tour in Osaka, Hong Kong, Taiwan, Bangkok and Tokyo on December 23, 2017, he held an encore fanmeeting at Olympic Hall, Olympic Park in Seoul on April 14 with 2500 seats which was sold out in 1 minute.

 Yoo made his solo debut with EP Spring, Seonho on April 11, 2018, with the lead single "Maybe Spring" composed by Lee Jin-ah.

 In July 2018 it was revealed that he will return to play Pyo Han Eum in Mischievous Detective Season 2.
 Seonho was also cast in variety show JTBC's Carefree Travellers as fixed cast.
 Yoo became the model for Goobne a chicken brand.
 A CF like a youth movie was released starring Yoo Seonho, which surpassed 3.4 million views.

 In 2019, Yoo, alongside Lai Kuan-lin and Ha Neul were chosen as new models for TBJ clothing brand.
 On June 10, Yoo became the ambassador for Korea Pediatric Diabetes Association alongside (G)I-dle.

 In December 2019, Seon-ho became a regular guest in SBS's basketball variety show Handsome Tigers.
 The show premiered in January 2020.
 Later in December, Seonho was cast in tvN's new variety show Cat's Meow Is Fake, the show was aired on January 5, 2020.

 In 2021, Yoo joined JTBC drama Undercover, playing the son of Ji Jin-hee and Kim Hyun-joo, who has autism.

 In 2022, Yoo returned to the small screen with the MBC drama Doctor Lawyer, playing the teenage So Ji-sub.
 Later he joined the tvN historical drama Under the Queen's Umbrella, which was broadcast in October 2022.
 The same year, Yoo became a fixed cast member of the KBS2 reality show 2 Days & 1 Night Season 4, with his first episode airing in December.

 On September 12, 2024, it was officially announced that Yoo had left Cube Entertainment after his contract expired.
 The next day, it was announced that he signed with Hiin Entertainment.

+In 2025, Yoo joined the main cast of the independent satirical comedy horror film Teaching Practice: Idiot Girls and School Ghost 2, led by Han Sun-hwa, reuniting with her after both appeared in the 2021 drama Undercover.

 Other ventures

 Ambassadorship

-In 2019, Yoo was Public Relations Ambassador of Korea Pediatric Diabetes Association with boyband Pentagon.
+In 2019, Yoo was public relations ambassador of Korea Pediatric Diabetes Association with boyband Pentagon.